William Mullins (Mayflower passenger): Family

-Caleb Johnson published a speculative hypothesis that William Mullins may have married twice, first Elizabeth Wood, and second Alice, perhaps widow of either William or Thomas Browne (possibly making Alice the mother or aunt of Mayflowerpassenger Peter Browne).
+Caleb Johnson published a speculative hypothesis that William Mullins may have married twice, first Elizabeth Wood, and second Alice, perhaps widow of either William or Thomas Browne (possibly making Alice the mother or aunt of Mayflower passenger Peter Browne).
 While the speculative hypothesis matches all the known facts, it is by no means proven.
 No additional evidence, supporting or disproving that hypothesis, has been published since that time.”

 Accordingly, this section has been revised to remove Elizabeth Wood as his first wife and conform the family to the presentation in Volume 16, Part I of Mayflower Families through Five Generations, commonly referred to as the Silver Books.

 As previously stated above, on 29 April 1616, William Mullins was called before the Lordships of the Privy Council and held for an unknown reason for a period of time.
 “While the reason for his arrest is not given, it was most probably associated with the religious controversies of that time.
 The fact that he was a Dissenter may explain why William Mullins’ marriage record is not found in the Parish Register for Dorking, nor are the baptisms of his children.”

 William Mullins was the first of three children born to John Mullins and Joane Bridger, who married 8 July 1571.
 Their children: